pic-romain/spotcreds/README.md

 You can contribute to the project via GitHub directly if you want to code or contact me on Twitter [@SpotCredits](https://twitter.com/SpotCredits).

+## Nota Bene

+Spotify seems to be trying to develop more ressources for the artists behind songs.
+They started to able **songwriters** to create webpages for their work and to help producers and publishers through some kind of hub.
+Click [here](https://noteable.spotify.com/) for more information.

 ## Sources

 * Spotify API : [CodingEntrepreneurs](https://www.youtube.com/watch?v=xdq6Gz33khQ) and [documentation](https://developer.spotify.com/documentation/web-api/reference/)